mdanshin/DMSOutlookAutoArchive/README.md

 You will see all connected mailboxes and data files.

-Finally, edit the configuration file `config.json`.Use the information you received before.
-Then run the script without any parameters.
+Finally, edit the configuration file `config.json`.
+Use the information you received before.
+Then run the script `.\DMSOAA.ps1` without any parameters.

 ## Example of the config.json